m-lab/website/_posts/blog/2022-02-10-v2-data-pipeline-migration.md

 Views in the `measurement-lab.ndt` dataset that use v1 schemas must be removed before we replace them with views using v2 schemas.
-This should be minimally disruptive because these v1 views are redundant because views with identical views that are already present in the `measurement-lab.ndt_raw` dataset.
+This should be minimally disruptive because these v1 views are redundant to identical views that are already present in the `measurement-lab.ndt_raw` dataset.

 | To be removed | Use instead |
 | --------------| ----------- |